-- Agree to serve as the member's primary care provider. - Meet the requirements for PCP participation (including contractual obligations and credentialing). - Provide access to care 24 hours a day, 7 days a week. - Coordinate the member's health care, including preventive care.
+- Agree to serve as the member's primary care provider. - Meet the requirements for PCP participation (including contractual obligations and credentialing). - Provide access to care 24 hours a day, 7 days a week. - Coordinate the member's healthcare, including preventive care.

-When such a need is identified, the member or specialist must contact the Amerigroup Case Management department and complete a Specialist as PCP Request form.
+When such a need is identified, the member or specialist must contact the Wellpoint Case Management department and complete a Specialist as PCP Request form.
 A case manager will review the request and submit it to our medical director.
 We will notify the member and the provider of our determination in writing within 30 days of receiving the request.

 The designation cannot be retroactive.
 If the request is approved, we will not reduce the compensation that is owed to the original PCP before the date of the new designation of the specialist as PCP.
 If we deny the request, however, the member may appeal the decision through our member complaint process.
 Under that process, we must respond to the member's complaint in writing within 30 days.
+For further information, call Provider Services at 833-731-2162.